rwxrob/zet/20210907135142/README.md

 an American security person leading the charge for a company in Silicon Valley.
-But it is dangerous because people heeding her tweet will continue to do insecure things and be okay with it whether or not they misunderstood what she was saying, again because she preferred a click-bait tweet over actual writing, something very common from the SV set.
+But it is dangerous because people heeding her tweet will continue to do insecure things and be okay with it whether or not they misunderstood what Emily was saying, again because Emily preferred a click-bait tweet over actual writing, something very common from the SV set.